 Combining two dogs with reputations for plenty of energy, the Italian Grehuahua is a special breed.
-This breed is developed from a purebred Chihuahua and an Italian Greyhound.
+This designer breed was developed by crossbreeding a purebred Chihuahua and an Italian Greyhound.
 And as expect, the result is amazing.

-The result is a slight and slender dog reaching about 10-14 inches in height and weighing between 8-15 pounds.
+You’ll get a dog that’s slight and slender dog reaching about 10-14 inches in height but weighing 8-15 lbs.
 Though known to be intelligent, they can be stubborn during training, so you’ll need patience and consistency to keep them motivated.

-However, so long as an Italian Grehuahua is socialized and potty-trained early on, they can make for a great companion.
-The effort is worth it as their lively personalities are sure to bring a bit of zest and fun to life everyday.
+However, so long as your Italian Grehuahua is socialized and house-broken early on, they can make for great companions.
+The effort is worth it, as their lively personalities are sure to bring a bit of zest and fun to your everyday life.

-This little dog is a mix between a Chihuahua and a Japanese Chin.
-Taking on the traits from both parents, Chin-wa dogs are highly social, loving to spend time around people and being the center of attention.
+This little vibrant dog is a mix between a Chihuahua and a Japanese Chin.
+Taking on the traits from both parent breeds, Chin-was are highly social dogs that love to spend time around people, all while being the center of attention.

 This toy breed comes in a variety of colors: brown, cream, black, grey, white, and red with their straight coats being either long or short.
 Regardless of length or color, they won’t take too much maintenance, and a single brushing each week is enough.

 Some have ears that stand erect, while others tend to flop down.
-They won’t demand much exercise, instead preferring to play with their family.
-But, like many Chihuahua mixes, they can get stubborn during training.
+Either way, they won’t demand a lot of exercise, instead preferring to play with their family.
+But, like many Chihuahua mixes, they can become stubborn during training.

-Despite an adorable appearance and being a mix of two popular parent breeds, the Chimation is a surprisingly rare hybrid and not well-documented.
-However, being a mix between a Chihuahua and a Dalmatian this breed is going to be a mix of traits from its parents.
+Despite an adorable appearance and being a mix of two popular parent breeds, the Chimation is a rare hybrid that’s not very well-documented.
+But being a mix between a Chihuahua and a Dalmatian, this mix inherits all the best qualities.

-The Chihuahua side has been bred for companionship, while the medium-sized Dalmatian has slowly changed from a hunting, working dog to one that’s mostly a companion dog.
+The Chihuahua side has been bred for companionship, while the medium-sized Dalmatian has gradually transitioned from a hunting dog to one that’s mostly a companion dog.
 With this in mind, you can expect a Chimation to be affectionate and loyal to its family.

-While some mixed breeds have a history, the Boxachi is one that is quite new and hasn’t quite picked up in popularity yet.
-Though not much has been recorded yet about this cross between a Chihuahua and a Boxer, we can get a good idea of its traits by looking at the two parent breeds.
+While some Chi mixes have a long history, the Boxachi is one that is relatively new and hasn’t picked up in popularity yet.
+But even so, we can get a good idea of its traits by looking at the two parent breeds: the Boxer and Chihuahua.

-From the Boxer side you can expect plenty of playfulness and the endurance to handle long hours of fun play.
+From the Boxer side, you can expect plenty of playfulness and the endurance to handle long hours of fun play.
 But, also expect a certain amount of curiosity.
-Then from the Chihuahua you can look for its strong personality.
+Then from the Chihuahua, you can look for their strong personality and confidence.

-Being a mix between a large Boxer and the smaller Chihuahua, there will be some variance in the size of a Boxachi, with it falling somewhere between the average of 6 pounds of a Chihuahua and the 40 pounds of a Boxer.
+Being a mix between a large Boxer and the smaller Chihuahua, there will be some variance in the size of a Boxachi.
+They’ll fall somewhere between the average of 6 pounds of a Chihuahua and the 40 pounds of a Boxer.
 So, it really depends on the individual.

-This is a unique hybrid breed because it takes the well-known Chihuahua and crosses it with the Bolognese.
-At least in the US, the Bolognese still hasn’t become that popular, so finding a Bolo-Chi can prove difficult.
-However, a look at the parent breeds can paint a quick picture of what this mix is like.
+A unique and interesting hybrid dog, the Bolo-Chi takes the well-known Chihuahua and breeds it with the stylish Bolognese.
+At least in America, the Bolognese isn’t as popular, so finding a Bolo-Chi can prove to be difficult.

-Both the Bolognese and the Chihuahua are toy breeds bred as companions.
-So any mix between the two will also be small and be a good fit living in an apartment.
+Both the Bolognese and the Chihuahua are toy breeds, bred as companion dogs.
+So any mix of the two will also result in a small dog that’s perfect for apartment-living.
 While Chihuahuas might not warm up to strangers immediately, a Bolognese is much more friendly.

 However, parent dogs are highly affectionate with their owners and their family.
 You can’t go wrong with a Bolo-Chi mix.
 Here’s a plus: these dogs are most likely going to shed very little and be hypoallergenic dogs because of their parents.

 9. Chi Apso

-A hybrid mix of a Chihuahua and a Lhasa Apso, the sweet little Chi Apso can make a fantastic companion for anyone.
-This mix is highly loyal and playful and can brighten up any apartment with their friendly and spunky dispositions.
+A hybrid mix of a Chihuahua and a Lhasa Apso, the sweet petite Chi Apso can make a great companion for anyone.
+This mix is very loyal and playful, but can brighten up any apartment with their friendly and spunky disposition.

-Though small, they can pack on a little extra weight, and usually are in the range of 10-20 pounds.
-And, since they are likely to inherit a long, thick double coats from their Lhasa Apso parent, they do much better in milder climates.
+Though small, they can pack on a little extra weight, and usually are in the range of 10-20 lbs.
+And since they’re likely to inherit the long, thick double coats from their Lhasa Apso parent, they do much better in milder climates.

-And a fun fact: the Lhasa Apso was originally bred, along with the Tibetan Mastiff and Spaniel, as a watchdog for Buddhist monasteries in Tibet!
+And a fun fact: the Lhasa Apso was originally bred, along with the Tibetan Mastiff and Tibetan Spaniel, as a watchdog for Buddhist monasteries in Tibet!
 Combined with the Chihuahua, the Chi Apso will likely be a vigilant little watchdog in the home.

-They love spending time with both younger and older children, so long as they get plenty of affection!
+They love spending time with both younger and older children, so long as they get plenty of affection and socialization!
 However, their size and features are going to be a mix of the parent breeds, leaving much room for physical variation.

 They’ll be happy to get plenty of exercise, since they are sure to have bounds of energy.
-But overall, a Lab and Chihuahua mix will be relatively easy to care for and make great companion pets with their affectionate nature.
+But overall, a Lab and Chihuahua mix will be relatively easy to care for.
+They make great companion dogs given their loving and affectionate nature.

 11. Boston Huahua